expresspigeon/blog/src/content/posts/2012/increase-email-open-rates-with-a-teaser-line.md

 * Make or break your reader from clicking on the email

-If it's not enticing, or restates the subject, you're not making the teaser work for you.
+If it&apos;s not enticing, or restates the subject, you&apos;re not making the teaser work for you.